smitthakkar1/ChannelApp/README.md

-Channel is a Medium clone platform where users can publish articles and share knowledge and their experiences.
+Channel is a platform where users can publish articles to share their knowledge and experiences.
-Application consumes the API and use react and redux in the front.
+Application consumes the node.js JSON API and uses react-redux in the front.

-API is build using express.js and mongoDB.
+Here is the link to the project: https://channelapp.herokuapp.com/